1 shot while sitting in their car at a Greensboro car dealership, police say

 A person was shot while sitting in a car at a dealership in Greensboro Wednesday, according to police.

-The Greensboro Police Department said it happened at Green Ford, located at 3800 West Wendover Avenue around 2:50 p.m.
+The Greensboro Police Department said it happened around 2:50 p.m. at 3800 West Wendover Avenue which is the location Green Ford car dealership.
 When officers arrived, they found someone suffering from a gunshot wound in their car.

 The victim's injuries are considered non-life-threatening, according to police.